 South Florida's Jewish geography runs as a 75-mile coastal corridor with three principal concentration zones.

-Miami-Dade: Miami Beach (the historic North Beach and South Beach Jewish neighborhoods), Aventura (the contemporary high-density Jewish residential anchor, with major synagogues and Jewish day schools), Surfside (the religious-Zionist and Modern Orthodox enclave), Bal Harbour, Sunny Isles Beach (the Russian-speaking and Latin-American-Israeli high-rise corridor).
-The Miami-Dade Jewish community runs approximately 130,000-150,000.
+Miami-Dade: Miami Beach (the historic North Beach and South Beach Jewish neighborhoods), Aventura (a high-density residential anchor with major synagogues and day schools), Surfside (a religious-Zionist and Modern Orthodox enclave), Bal Harbour, and Sunny Isles Beach.
+The Greater Miami Jewish Federation counts 130,100 Jewish residents in Miami-Dade as of 2024.

 Broward: Hollywood, Hallandale Beach, the Aventura-adjacent border zones, Plantation, Davie, Coral Springs, and the older Margate-Tamarac corridors.
-The Broward Jewish community runs approximately 130,000-150,000.
+Historical Sheskin-era federation studies put the county's Jewish population in the range of 150,000 to 200,000, though the figure has not been re-surveyed county-wide in recent years.

 The five population layers